ArshKA/Racing-Agent/README.md

 Solving Gym's car racing environment with genetic algorithms, neural networks, and auto-encoders.
 A slight overkill for my final AP CS project, but it was fun nonetheless

 # Encoding
-- Compressing the image observation into a 1D vector
+- Compress the 96x96 RGB image into a 1D vector
-- Allows for faster evolutionary training
+- Quicker evolutionary training
-- Simplifies genetic model structure
+- Simplifies genetic model architecture

 ## 1. Data Collection
-- Random actions
+- Random actions to gather frames
-- Save every nth image
+- Save every Nth image
   ### Image Procesing
   - Convert to grayscale
   - Remove grid patterns to reduce complexity